-For 55 years, Spectra Energy has built positive, sustainable, long-term relationships with Aboriginal communities in British Columbia, based on mutual respect and understanding.
+For nearly 60 years, Spectra Energy has built positive, sustainable, long-term relationships with Aboriginal communities in British Columbia, based on mutual respect and understanding.

 Spectra Energy respects the unique cultural and historical heritage of Aboriginal peoples in British Columbia, their deep connection to the land we operate in, and their leadership on environmental stewardship.

 As we develop the project plan for the Westcoast Connector, we are consulting extensively with Aboriginal communities to understand their concerns.
 We are dedicated to offering the opportunity to join in the economic and social benefits associated with our project, including employment and skills training opportunities.